-Directory Information Name Address Telephone listing E-mail address Date and place of birth Major field of study Dates of attendance Enrollment status Class standing Degrees, honors, and awards received Most recent educational agency or institution attended
+Directory Information

+Name

+Address

+Telephone listing

+E-mail address

+Date and place of birth

+Major field of study

+Dates of attendance

+Enrollment status

+Class standing

+Degrees, honors, and awards received

 It should be noted that directory information is used to verify a student's enrollment with insurance agencies, banks, employers, etc., unless prohibited in writing by the Do Not Release Information form.
 Calhoun does not provide mailing lists unless required to do so by federal legislation (Solomon Amendment), a court directive, or as deemed appropriate by the President of the College or his agent.